AlexiosM/UsersFavorites/README.md

 ## Design

-In the beginning Assets of all types and Users are loaded to the in-memory databases.
-Two Databases have been used to hold the state of the program.
+An asset will be either a chart, or an insight, or an audience.
+Its chart has a unique Id, as well as a description Three Databases have been used to hold the state of the program:
+* A slice of Users indexed by their Id
+* A map of assetID to an Asset type
+* A map of a userID to an Asset list

 The createdd packages are
 * controllers for routing the endpoints and return the final responses,
 * favourites to add favourite (stared) assets of each user,
 * assets to load already created assets,
 * users to load already created users,
 * utils to edit update the two DBs with the new description

+In the beginning Assets of all types and Users are loaded to the in-memory databases.
+Then the application runs.

 # Rest endpoints and how to use
 Execute the command